Frequently Asked Questions

 The amount of honey leakage that occurs will depend on the way the bees have capped the cells and also how you set up your hive for harvest.

-In most cases the amount of honey that leaks is minimal, however there have been a few reports of more significant leakage.
-To ensure that there is no risk of flooding the brood below the Flow Super, we recommend only harvesting 1-2 frames at a time for your first harvest to ascertain whether there is any leakage and if so, what steps need to be taken to reduce the impact that this has on your hive.
+In most cases the amount of honey that leaks is minimal (1-2 teaspoons), however there have been a few reports of more significant leakage.
+To ensure that you do not out your brood at risk, we recommend only harvesting 1-2 frames at a time for your first harvest to ascertain whether there is any leakage and if so, what steps need to be taken to reduce the impact that this has on your hive.

 Ensure that the honey tubes are inserted firmly and correctly with the tongue in the honey-leak-back gap, and that the hive is sloped towards the outlet.

 If you have connected the honey tube to a container, ensure that air can escape from the container.
-In your efforts to make it bee-proof don’t make it air-tight otherwise the honey will back up in the tube and overspill the edges of the trough inside the hive.
+In your efforts to make it bee-proof, don’t make it air-tight, otherwise the honey can back up in the tube and spill over the edges of the trough inside the hive.

-Placing the Corflute Slider (white plastic slider in the base board) in the upper position will help to make any honey spillage reachable for the bees to reuse.
+For Flow Hive Classics, place the Corflute Slider (white plastic sheet in the baseboard) in the upper position.
+This will allow the bees to recycle any honey spillage.

-If you do experience leakage with your initial frame we recommend that you check your remaining frames are all capped and ready to harvest.
+If you do experience leakage with your initial frame we recommend that you check to make sure your remaining frames are all capped and ready to harvest.

-If you do have any concerns after you have worked through the harvesting checklist please contact us here and we will be happy to help.
+If you do have any concerns after you have worked through the harvesting checklist please contact us – we are here to help.